Vyral/base-template/_posts/2023-06-20-your-first-home-workshop-at-the-larkin-group.md

 The "American Dream" is still alive and well despite higher home prices and mortgage interest rates.
 Why?
 Many reasons.&nbsp;

 1\.
-Homeowners in America have, on average, a 46x higher net worth than renters (wow!)
+Homeowners in America have, on average, a 46x higher net worth than renters (wow!).

 2\.
 Homeownership provides a slew of tax advantages that renting does not.